Vince Colosimo: Television

 Despite several movie roles and guest roles in A Country Practice (1994), Good Guys Bad Guys (1997) and Stingers (2002), it was not until his performance as Joe Sabatini in Something in the Air in 2001 and 2002 that resulted in wider exposure.
 In 2003, he starred in the telemovie, After the Deluge.
 In 2003 and 2004, he played Dr. Rex Mariani in The Secret Life of Us.
-Vince also starred as himself in episode 6 of the hit ABC series We Can Be Heroes.
-He was chosen to play Phil Olivetti in the fictional mini-series within the show.
+Colosimo also starred as himself in episode 6 of the hit ABC series We Can Be Heroes.

-From 2005 until late 2007, Colosimo had guest roles in Blue Heelers (2005), MDA (2005), Two Twisted (2006) and City Homicide (2007).
+Colosimo had a three episode guest role in Blue Heelers in 2005, followed by roles in MDA (2005), Two Twisted (2006) and City Homicide (2007).
 His American credits include popular shows such as The Practice (2004) and Without a Trace (2003).

 2008 was a busy year for Colosimo.
 He portrayed Melbourne gangland figure Alphonse Gangitano in the Channel 9 series Underbelly (in a guest role); Channel Ten's telemovie Emerald Falls and Channel Nine's Scorched.
 He also appeared in Top Gear Australias "Star in a bog-standard car" section in the first episode.

 In early 2009, Colosimo appeared in Carla Cametti PD, a six-part series that aired on SBS.
 In 2010, he had the leading male role in the tele-movie, Wicked Love: The Maria Korp Story about the Maria Korp case.

 In 2012 he and his ancestors featured in the SBS show, Who Do You Think You Are?He reprising his role of Alphonse Gangitano in the Underbelly sequel/spin-off series Fat Tony & Co. in 2013, featuring in one episode.